We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Women can benefit from a higher intake of some nutrients at specific stages of their life.
 This article looks at some of the vitamins and minerals a woman needs at different stages of life.

 In the United States, the Food and Nutrition Board (FNB) advise on nutrition.
 They set the recommended daily allowance (RDA) and adequate intake (AI) for a range of nutrients.

-If the FNB do not have sufficient scientific evidence to establish an RDA, they usually recommend an AI instead.
+If the FNB do not have enough scientific evidence to establish an RDA, they usually recommend an AI instead.

-The table below, adapted from the FNB and the Office for Dietary Supplements (ODS), list the RDAs for the different vitamins for women aged between 9 and 50 years.
-AIs have an asterisk (*).
-Vitamin amounts are in milligrams (mg) and micrograms (mcg).
+The tables below, which use information from the FNB and the Office for Dietary Supplements (ODS), list the RDAs for some vitamins and minerals for women of various ages.
+AIs have an asterisk (*), and vitamin amounts are in milligrams (mg) or micrograms (mcg).